 We are at the turn of a decade, a point in the calendar that people use to celebrate and reflect.
 It helps us regulate our lives by referring to waypoints in that span of 80 odd summers through which we wander.
 We use significant numbers in the calendar to help us look forwards while reflecting back.
 So many people write things about the past decades happenings and others write about what the next decade will bring.
 This thought piece takes a longer view.

 For art teachers this is potentially actually both easier and more difficult.
-Our approach to art teaching is shaped by the two modern giants yet the world outside is changing so much. it will be more easy because the skills we teach will rise in importance and more difficult because the context in which those skills are needed is not something that most art educators are close to understanding.
+Our approach to art teaching is shaped by the two modern giants as mentioned earlier, yet the world outside is changing so much.
+At the two poles, it will be more easy because the skills we teach will rise in importance and yet more difficult because the context in which those skills are needed is not something that most art educators are close to understanding.
 The world I described above is what one may consider science fiction, but it’s not, it’s real and it’s happening fast.
-I know, I design systems that enable it.
+I know, in my current day job as a Principal Digital Architect, I design systems that enable it.

 Teachers of art and design will have to retool what they teach and how they teach in order to weave threads that move through the fabric of peoples’ ever-changing lives.
 How will we teach designers when designers have to be able to handle the data that feeds the decisions taken by the design AIs and their role changes to become akin to a shepherd guiding the intelligences?
 In the emerging world, various forms of mathematics will be something that both forms and shapes the contours of peoples’ lives and because of that, art teachers will have to teach to a society that throws up many strange attractors and multiple unexpected emergent systems and properties.
 The notion of what is artistic could have radically changed again within the next twenty years as it did after 1920, these changes are that epochal.

 Art teachers need to rapidly reskill understanding deep tech not surface tech, they need to understand more philosophy and how to operate in a world where their children operate across silos, where boundaries don’t exist between subjects and where this third presence of intelligence is now working alongside us.
 They will also need to feed into their approach, the changes wrought on our understanding of art and creativity wrought by the explosion in neuro scientific research.
 Once we actually know what creativity actually is, how will we change our approach to teaching it?

 The Bauhaus approach that guides much of what is taught will have to give way finally.
-The child centred approach of Richardson will have to become child and community led and art teachers may not have to be artists or designers.
-The crucial role of art-skilling that is so badly needed as a vital part pf this new economy may have to be taught across traditional subjects.
+The child centred approach of Richardson will have to become child and environment/community led and art teachers may not have to be artists or designers.
+The crucial role of art-skilling that is so badly needed as a vital part of this new economy may have to be taught across traditional subjects.
 How will they adapt and how will art teacher education adapt?